 Under Banking 2.0, banks could finance a wider range of projects without risking their customers' funds.

 Banks could even finance startups, which would supercharge the economy.

 Banking 2.0 would give our nation a global edge.

 The Fed can generate the reserves to finance any project, enabling our banks to become the pre-eminent global financiers.

-The returns that our banks would make overseas would provide profits to our nation that could be passed on to citizens in the form of Fed dividends.
+The returns that our banks would make overseas would provide profits to our nation.

 Banking 2.0 opens the door for our banks to provide finance on a new global level, strengthening our influence so we can better compete abroad.